 });

-You may want to implement your own interface if you require to perform any custom action when new messages are delivered etc. The Angular 1.x based sample app implements its own store.
-The reason being that it uses $q instead of native Promises so that Angular's change detection seamlessly works.
-The angular 4 sample just uses the stock interface as Angular4 internally uses zone.js to monkey patch all async operations.
+You might want to implement your own interface if you need to perform any custom action when new messages are delivered, and so on.
+The Angular 1.x based sample app implements its own store.
+The reason being that it uses $q

 Asynchronous methods